samtron1412/docs/tech/it/os/unix/linux/arch/archlinux.md

 # Tips & Tricks

-## Remap Caps Lock key to Escape key
+## Remap Caps Lock key to Escape key + Automatically detect a plugging keyboard

 This method can be using to remap any key automatically when the keyboard is plugged in.